terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/use-cases/README.md

 - Query Table used: `cloudaudit_googleapis_com_data_access_*`
 - Description: This use case creates an alert for a variety of login events including success, failure, suspicious login, and login verification required, for super administrator accounts.
 While the current implementation includes a list of email addresses to be monitored, it can be assumed that all logins represent an event, since only super admin accounts are verified through Cloud Identity.
 - Usage: Change the values of `<user1>@<domain>` and `<user2>@<domain>` with the users that you want to monitor.
 - Testing: First make sure that you enabled the [Admin audit log](https://support.google.com/a/answer/9320190?hl=en) to export logs to GCP.
-If you deploy the module on a organization level, you just need to login to generate an alert.
-If you deployed on a folder then:
+If you created the [Log Export](https://github.com/terraform-google-modules/terraform-google-log-export) at the organization level, you just need to login to generate an alert.
+If you create the Log Export at folder or project level then you will need to create a new log sink:

-Create a new sink on the organization to catch the logs:
+Create a new sink on the organization to catch the `data_access` logs:

 ```bash
   export project_id=<PROJECT_ID>